mdn/content/files/en-us/learn/css/building_blocks/values_and_units/index.md

 ### RGB and RGBA values

-To create RGB values directly, the `rgb()` function takes three parameters representing **red**, **green**, and **blue** channel values of the colors, in much the same way as hex values.
-The difference with RGB is that each channel is represented not by two hex digits, but by a decimal number between 0 and 255 — somewhat easier to understand.
+To create RGB values directly, the `rgb()` function takes three parameters representing **red**, **green**, and **blue** channel values of the colors, with an optional fourth value separated by a slash ('/') representing opacity, in much the same way as hex values.
+The difference with RGB is that each channel is represented not by two hex digits, but by a decimal number between 0 and 255 or a percent between 0% and 100% inclusive (but not a mixture of the two) — somewhat easier to understand.

 Let's rewrite our last example to use RGB colors: